Muhammad-Mohsen/minimalist-music-kotlin/README.md

 - Customizable UI

 ## Special Thanks
 - @wseemann for the awesome `ffmpegmediametadataretriever` library.
-The only metadata library that could retrieve embedded chapter metadata
+The only metadata library that could retrieve embedded chapter metadata.
 - [Angular Icons](https://angularicons.com/) for the awesome icons.

 ## Screenshots